nwillc/almost-functional/docs/dependencies.md

-# Few ...
+# Dependencies
-That's sort of the point.
+Few ... that's sort of the point.
 It's ~25k jar and you're done.

 ##  Building
 - Maven 2.2.1 or greater